kossakovsky/n8n-installer/README.md

 This setup provides a comprehensive suite of cutting-edge services, all pre-configured to work together.
 Key advantages include:

 - **Rich Toolset:** Get a curated collection of powerful open-source tools for AI development, automation, and monitoring, all in one place.
 - **Scalable n8n Performance:** n8n runs in `queue` mode by default, leveraging Redis for task management and Postgres for data storage.
-You can dynamically specify the number of n8n workers during installation, allowing for robust parallel processing of your workflows to handle demanding loads.
+You can dynamically specify the number of n8n workers and task runners during installation, allowing for robust parallel processing of your workflows to handle demanding loads.
 - **Full Control:** All of this is hosted by you, giving you full control over your data, operations, and how resources are allocated.

 ### What's Included